mcci-catena/Chirpstack-Network-Server/README.md

 This repository started from the ['brocaar/chirpstack-docker'](https://github.com/brocaar/chirpstack-docker) Chirpstack repository of commit [596df38fc64d40bf61af59a9c926893a78de24cd](https://github.com/brocaar/chirpstack-docker/commit/596df38fc64d40bf61af59a9c926893a78de24cd)

-- [@brocaar](https://github.com/brocaar) and [@bconway](https://github.com/bconway) did a lot of work on improving the Chirpstack server setup.
+* [@brocaar](https://github.com/brocaar) and [@bconway](https://github.com/bconway) did the initial implementation.
+* There are many others, who have contributed code and also participated in discussions, performed testing, reported problems and results.
+Thanks to all who have participated.
-- [@MuruganChandrasekar](https://github.com/MuruganChandrasekar) have added support to get Let's Encrypt cert via Nginx proxy and renew it itself.
+* In this project, [@MuruganChandrasekar](https://github.com/MuruganChandrasekar) added support to get Let's Encrypt cert via Nginx proxy and renew it itself.
 Also, created a separate `mosquitto` container where the Let's Encrypt certs were used to secure mqtt communication on port `8883`

-There are many others, who have contributed code and also participated in discussions, performed testing, reported problems and results.
-Thanks to all who have participated.

 ### License

 This repository is released under the MIT license.
-Commercial licenses are also available from MCCI Corporation.

 ### Trademark Acknowledgements